 Over 150 years ago, James Wallace took this photograph of Boston.
 This was only 34 years after Joseph Nicéphore Niépce had taken the first-ever permanent image.
 This photo is not quite that old, but it is the oldest aerial photograph ever taken.

 James Wallace used a balloon to ascend 2,000 feet in the air before taking a photograph of the ground below.
 Today, you are not allowed to get images like these without special permission.

-One of the more controversial images on this list, it won a Pulitzer Prize and is famous for its social impact and the awareness is raised.
-It shows a collapsed and starving child, with a hungry vulture nearby.
+One of the more controversial images on this list, it won a Pulitzer Prize and is famous for its social impact and awareness raised.
+It shows a collapsed and starving child with a hungry vulture nearby.

 It was taken in 1993 in Sudan by photographer Kevin Carter.
-The image created a lot of controversies, as well as criticism towards the photographer for taking the image instead of helping the child.
+The image created a lot of controversies and criticism towards the photographer for taking the image instead of helping the child.